grand-mother/NUTRIG1/eval/README.md

-Set of scripts to eval and compare different algorthim for first level trigger
+Set of scripts to eval and compare different algorithm for first level trigger